rickb777/runtemplate/BUILTIN.md

 This template generates a `<Type>Set` for some specified type.
 It accepts both user-defined and built-in Go types.
 However, these should not be pointer types (a set of pointers would rarely be of any value).

 The supported options are: Numeric, Stringer.
+The generated types are always mutable.

 Example use:
 ```